In this article:

 Many mothers use yoga and swimming as a workout because it’s friendly and safe for both the mother and baby while improving elasticity and cardiovascular conditions.

-It is very important to avoid anti-inflammatory and other medications that might compromise fetal well-being.
+Ice packs, special pillows, topical pain-relief lotions, bedtime devices, and improving postural hygiene have been all proven to help control pain.
+(4)(5)(6) It is very important to avoid anti-inflammatory and other medications that might compromise fetal well-being.
 For treatment and a more invasive approach, speak with your provider.

 Fatigue and Shortness of Breath During the Final Trimester of Pregnancy